prash-kr-meena/obsidian/Kubernetes.md

 - `status`: current replicas, desired replicas etc
 - `events`: what all events for the actions executed has been captured we can definetly see and confirm here, that replication controller has only created 2 pods only, and did not crate a 3rd pod because already one pod was present, but it started controlling it as well as we had the same selector applicable on it as well
+		**NOTE**: We did not actually add this selector in this, and it is generated automatically from the labels, Whereas in ReplicaSet we would mandatorily need to create this selector
 ![[Screenshot 2023-07-08 at 11.56.56 PM.png|600]]      ![[Screenshot 2023-07-08 at 11.57.56 PM.png|600]]

 The above screenshot is basically the UI version of the `kubectl describe replicationcontroller/myapp-rc` command